-Thus, while there is evidence that hysteroscopic uterine septum resection decreases miscarriage, there is no significant difference in livebirth rates.
+On review of this and other available evidence, this GDG acknowledges that while there is some evidence that hysteroscopic uterine septum resection decreases miscarriage, there is no significant difference in livebirth rates.
 Additionally, there remains no consensus on clinically significant uterine septum depth.
-Therefore, surgery in this cohort should proceed with caution and ideally in the context of research 35.
+Therefore, surgery in this cohort should proceed with caution and ideally in the context of research .

+b.
 Surgeries for other congenital uterine anomalies

-Currently, abdominal or laparoscopic metroplasty for fusion or unification defects is generally not advisable owing to its potential association with significant intraoperative and postoperative complications and lack of evidence to support improved reproductive outcomes 177.
+Currently, abdominal or laparoscopic metroplasty for fusion or unification defects is generally not advisable owing to its potential association with significant intraoperative and postoperative complications and lack of evidence to support improved reproductive outcomes .